MediaKudo/MediaKudo/README.md

     About Media Kudo:
     - Media Kudo is an imaginary business that i use for exercising myself, its helping me a lot (ex: social media, article, etc...).
-    - i'm planing to do a showcase website and a e-shop.
+    - i'm planing to do a showcase website and an e-shop.
     - Media Kudo's instagram : https://www.instagram.com/mediakudo/